chiknas/SwanCloudServerDeploy/README.md

 #### Command line arguments

-- -k|--keys = (REQUIRED) api keys that the server will respond to. any unauthorized request is dropped.
-Keys should be passed in this form:
+- -ac|--admin-accounts = (REQUIRED) Email accounts that can access the system.
+These are the only credentials that will be allowed to exist.
+No way to create more.
-  `-k "'key1','key2'"`
+  They should be passed in this form: `-ac "nikos@kyknas.com,kyknas@nikos.com"`

 - -p|--path = (REQUIRED) the path in the host machine to mount to the container and use as storage for the uploaded files.